tienl/School_District_Analysis/README.md

 # School_District_Analysis

-In this repository I demonstrated skills using python and jupyter notebook to perform data analysis of mock scenario to analysis school district data.
+In this repository I demonstrated skills using python, pandas and jupyter notebook to perform data analysis of mock scenario to analysis school district data.

 ✓ How is the district summary affected?